awsdocs/amazon-transcoder-developer-guide/doc_source/sample-code.md

 #### Setting up the AWS SDK for Java<a name="java-sdk"></a>

 These samples assume you are using the AWS Toolkit for Eclipse\.
-You need both the [AWS SDK for Java](http://aws.amazon.com/sdkforjava/) and the following [Jackson JSON processor JAR files](http://wiki.fasterxml.com/JacksonDownload) :
+You need both the [AWS SDK for Java](http://aws.amazon.com/sdkforjava/) and the following Jackson JSON processor JAR files:
 + Jackson Core
 + Jackson Databind
 + Jackson Annotations

 The Jackson JSON processor handles job status notifications\.